Sharing the history of the Alps

 I tested the Saisies and Espace Diamant ski area: forests, bucolic landscapes and Mont Blanc!

-Skiing in Megève in front of Mont Blanc
+The most beautiful ski slopes in Megève in front of Mont Blanc

 I skied on the slopes of Megève.
 The real luxury of this resort is to ski between the fir trees in front of Mont Blanc.